North Borneo dispute: 1878 Agreement

+The rights and privileges conferred by this grant shall never be transferred to any other nation or company of foreign nationality without the sanction of [Her Britannic Majesty's Government/Their Majesties Government] first being obtained.

-Another contentious translation is in the exclusive authority of the said territory.
-In the original Jawi text (in Malay) and the British translation, Her Britannic Majesty (in Malay, is written as Duli Queen) holds exclusive power on the transfer of the said territory and any arbitration will solely be decided by the Britannic Majesty’s Consul-General for Borneo, but this translation is replaced as "Their Majesties Government" in the Tausug translation.
+In the original Jawi text (in Malay) and the British translation, Her Britannic Majesty (in Malay, duli Queen) holds exclusive power on the transfer of the said territory and any arbitration will solely be decided by the Britannic Majesty's Consul-General for Borneo, but this translation is replaced as "Their Majesties Government" in the Tausug translation.

 This ambiguity led to different interpretations of the original Malay text, specifically the language concerning leasing or ceding of the land.